nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_EVENTS.md

 In the code below...

 1. Replace the word `event` in the `addEventListener` method with the appropriate string to handle a click event
-1. Write a function named `handlerFunction` that will remove the `disabled` class on the corresponding `<section id="flight">` and replace it with a class of `enabled`.
+1. Write a function named `handlerFunction` that will remove the `disabled` class on the corresponding `<section id="flight">` (section, not button) and replace it with a class of `enabled`.

-Have your developer tools open.
+1. Have your developer tools open.
 When you click the button, the following element...

 ```html
 <section id="flight" class="power disabled">